Q. How much does it cost?

 A. Yes each rider's total bags (overnight and main) must not exceed 12Kg - we will not load overweight bags.
 We will load only one bag per rider, so you must be able to fit your overnight bag into your main bag.

 Q. What do we do about eating?

 A. Morning and lunchtime stops are at recommended locations, with a reasonably-priced communal lunch arranged, where we do not have a major town with a good selection of restaurants, shops, bars and patisseries.
 Some afternoon stops are also recommended.
-Riders pay for their meals, except for breakfast in hotels and the Gala Dinner in Caen.
+Riders pay for their meals, except for breakfast in hotels and the Gala Dinner on the last night.
 There are plenty of restaurants near all of the hotels.

 Q. What information do we get before & during the ride?

 A. You will receive a newsletter leading up to the ride, containing all you need to know.
 On departure you are given a comprehensive information pack and daily updates are available during the ride.

 Q. What speed do we have to cycle?